Green0x0y/kokos-app/README.md

 ## Technologies Used
 - Python
 - Kivy
+- Firebase

-Note: MongoDB will be added in the future for database management.
+Note: MongoDB will replace Firebase in the future for database management.

 ## Collaborators
 - Laura Wiktor